Kaztic/equity_research_analyst/README.md

 **2. API Key Errors**
 - Verify your `.env` file exists and contains the correct API key
-- Ensure your OpenAI account has available credits
+- Ensure your Google AI Studio account has available credits
 - Check that the API key starts with `sk-`

 **3. Virtual Environment Issues**